Aandeg Miikana (Crow's Path)

 The Purpose

-Aandeg Miikana (Crow’s Path) aims to support Indigenous youth aging out of foster care by providing culturally grounded, youth-led resources that help make the transition into independent living easier.
-Through shared knowledge, mentorship, and storytelling, the project centres youth voices and raises awareness about the realities of the child welfare system in Canada.
+Aandeg Miikana (Crow’s Path) supports Indigenous youth aging out of foster care by providing culturally grounded, youth-led resources that help make the transition into independent living easier.
+Through shared knowledge, mentorship, and storytelling, this project centres youth voices and raises awareness about the realities of the child welfare system in Canada.
 We hope to support connection, preparation, and long-term support for youth in Thunder Bay.

 Meet the Team